jreisinger/docs/data/notes/go/pointers.md

 # Pointer and non-pointer types

-Types implemented with pointers:
+Types implemented with pointers: slices, maps, functions, channels, interfaces

-* slices
-* maps
-* functions
-* channels
-* interfaces

-Non-pointer types:

-* primitives (numbers, booleans and strings)
+Non-pointer types: primitives (numbers, booleans and strings), structs, arrays
-* structs
-* arrays

 # Sources and more